KyloIO/kylo-docs/installation/HDP25ClusterDeploymentGuide.rst

 ..

-   c.
+   d.
 Edit the "Upload to HDFS" and remove "Remote Owner" and "Remote Group" (since we aren’t using superuser).

 6. Update NiFi processors for Kylo template versions prior to 0.5.0.